Wednesday, 21 September 2022

 There are loads of quiet roads and tracks in the area between Quinish, Glengorm, and Ardmore, which are ideal for cycling or long rambles.
 Ordnance Survey maps Explorer 374: Isle of Mull North & Tobermory and Landranger 47: Tobermory & North Mull will help you plan your route through the forest.

-The Loch Tor hide offers the chance for some excellent wildlife watching.
-The unstaffed hide sits in an elevated position and is ideal for spotting stags on the open hill, waterfowl down on Loch Tor and possibly a larger bird of prey on the skyline.
+The Loch Torr hide offers the chance for some excellent wildlife watching.
+The unstaffed hide sits in an elevated position and is ideal for spotting stags on the open hill, waterfowl down on Loch Torr and possibly a larger bird of prey on the skyline.
 The hide is only a short walk from the entrance to Quinish Forest.

 There are places to eat in Dervaig and Tobermory, where you’ll also find public toilets.